niclaszll/kubernetes-quickstarter/README.md

 terraform destroy -var "do_token=${DO_PAT}" -auto-approve
 ```

-Load balancers and block storage will be destroyed through a destroy-time provisioner, using the DigitalOcean API, as they are not directly managed by Terraform.
+**Attention! (only DOKS)**: Load balancers and block storage will be destroyed through a destroy-time provisioner, using the DigitalOcean API, as they are not directly managed by Terraform. **All LB and Block Storage resources in the account will be destroyed!** If this is not desired, then deactivate the destroy-time provisioner.

 ### Access monitoring applications